fionatagious/concert-tickets/README.md

 # concert-tickets

-User interface for concert ticket booking, where users can see concert details and purchase tickets.
+Concert Tickets Booking frontend, where users can view concert details and purchase tickets.